 Since TCN provides you with tips and articles to post on your blog, you need a way to move the text and graphics over to your site.
 You can always go to each article (linked on your Posts page), copy the text and drag the graphics to your Desktop to download them.
 Then you can switch over to your blog, paste the text in, reformat it as necessary, and insert the graphics.
 Nothing wrong with copy and paste, and working with the text a bit more in this way might make it easier to personalize each article.

-But there’s an easier way.
-(Actually, I’m sure there are quite a few easier ways, and if you’ve come up with one, let me know.)
-For now, I’m going to explain how to set up the free CyberSEO Lite aggregation plug-in for WordPress sites.
-It’s quick and easy to configure, and once it’s running, every new TCN post automatically appears in your blog as a draft post, ready for editing and posting.
+Here’s how to configure CyberSEO Pro, and once it’s running, every new TCN post automatically appears in your blog as a draft post, ready for editing and posting.
 Follow these steps:

-- A new CyberSEO Lite item appears in your Dashboard’s navigation sidebar.
+- A new CyberSEO Pro item appears in your Dashboard’s navigation sidebar.
 Click it, and then General Settings underneath it, to load CyberSEO Lite’s General Settings page.

 - Set the RSS pull mode to auto, make sure Link to source is unchecked, leave the Full text extractor URL field blank (CyberSEO Lite fills it in automatically), and for now, select Disable feed duplicate control while you’re testing (you can turn it off later if you wish).
 Click Update Options when you’re done.